Building a Sling TSi in Connecticut

 Let’s start with the why we torture ourselves with the endeavor.
 The burrs prevent a good fit between the two pieces of sheet metal and over time can lead to the pieces flying off in flight creating an unsatisfactory condition.
 In addition to giving you a scorching paper cut, the sharp edges are where corrosion can begin its evil.

 let’s see what we are dealing with close up and personal.
-From the Connecticut Slingers Ministry of Truth files, Here is a burr on a straight edge and on a hole when you look at it with a microscope:
+The Lord Slingungous, High Sub Rear Commander to the left of the Minister, authorized the release of the following photos directly from the Connecticut Slingers Ministry of Truth files.
+Here is a burr on a straight edge and on a hole when you look at it with a microscope:

 All those nasty, bumpy little bits on the edge are what you feel when you rub your finger across the edge of the sheet.
 They are also what makes the pieces not fit flat against one another when you rivet, and those teeny tiny pointy bits are where corrosion can get a nasty foothold.
 This is why burrs are very bad.
 Very, very bad.
 Definitely naughty.

-To get an idea of how to do this, we visited a fellow EAA builder working on a Bearcat, and another local EAAer building a replica P-40 for some tips.
+To get an idea of how to deburr.
+We visited a fellow EAA builder working on a Bearcat, and another local EAAer building a replica P-40 for some tips.
 We also visited several awesome online blogs and videos, such as the episode from the brilliant and inspiring series done by Evan Burnye, The Plane Lady and this one by the Dreambuildfly guys.
 Lots of great stuff, so let’s add ours on to the pile.

 Choosing the Weapons.